Open a project

 Open a project from the file system

-• Browse to the location of the project you want to open and double-click the project (.aprx) or project package (.ppkx) file.
+• Browse to or search for the project you want to open.
+Double-click the project file (.aprx) or project package file (.ppkx) to start ArcGIS Pro and open the project.

 If ArcGIS Pro is already running, the current project remains open and the selected project opens in a new instance of ArcGIS Pro.